reacton-js/creaton/README.md

 Creaton is a JavaScript plugin for quickly creating [Web Components](https://javascript.info/web-components).
 The plugin supports all technologies, methods and properties such as [slots](https://javascript.info/slots-composition) and [Shadow DOM](https://javascript.info/shadow-dom) that are provided by standard Web Components.

-*Since version 2.4.0, the security of closed components has increased significantly.
+*- Since version 2.4.0, the security of closed components has increased significantly.
 Getting/changing the state and HTML content of a component is possible only from static methods.*

-*Since version  2.5.0, support for [rendering](https://www.patterns.dev/posts/server-side-rendering) on the [Node.js](https://nodejs.org/) server has been added to the plugin.*
+*- Since version  2.5.0, support for [rendering](https://www.patterns.dev/posts/server-side-rendering) on the [Node.js](https://nodejs.org/) server has been added to the plugin.*

+*- Added [build](https://github.com/reacton-js/creaton/tree/main/webpack) system based on [webpack](https://webpack.js.org/).*

 <br>